algorandlabs/smart-asa/README.md

 ### Smart ASA App Close-Out

 Smart ASA Close-Out is the close out of an account from the Smart ASA.
 The argument `asset_id` represents the underlying ASA.
 This method removes the `LocalState` from the calling account.
 It succeeds if the account has no holdings left of the Smart ASA, otherwise fails.

+> For Smart ASA `default_frozen = False`, a freezed malicious user could close-out and opt-in again to change is `frozen` state.
+Checking the Smart ASA holdings before approving a close-out addresses this issue.

 ```json
 {